21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/pathlib.md

     # 1. Extract the filename without the full path or extension (.stem fetches '<filename_YYYYMMDD>')
     filename_stem = file_path.stem

     # 2. Extract the date portion string ('20260315').
-Note the value of [1]
+Note the value of [2]
-    #.   will depend on how many underscore '_' characters are in your actual files
+    #    used here depends on how many underscore '_' characters are the filename
     date_string = filename_stem.split("_")[2]

     try: